BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

    * Removed "standalone" and "standalone offline" variants *(this is now much better managed by BLCMM)*
  * Added wider selection of boss unique drop rate selections
+ * Force some early-game gear unlocks to always happen
  * Added a byline in the header comments

 **v1.0.3**, April 25, 2018: